bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/stationen/Inverter.md

 ## Controller

-On start created is logic for controller base on information from position.
+On start created is logic for controller based on information from position.

 ![img](../../../../assets/docs/generation/programBlocks/stationen/inverter/Pos.jpg)

-yarn
-Dependly Controller Type this block can be diffrent.
+Dependly Controller Type this block can be different.

 ![img](../../../../assets/docs/generation/programBlocks/stationen/inverter/Controller.jpg)